SimitTomar/Rest_Api_Test_Automation/videoReadmeFiles/videoPointers.md

 Reference [package.json] link

 ### Create Folder Structure required for the first Scenario

+### Provide a brief intro of Cucumber
+Tool for behavior driven development, allows developers and testers to focus on Behavior rather than just code

 * Add the below folders through VSCode's Folder icon tests